 Overuse or abuse of Lake Kivu gas resource

-This KivuWatt concession deviated on two significant elements of the proposed concession policy: (1) The concession granted was expressed in terms of power output (in MW), not resource input (volume of resource water used per year, per zone), and (2) applying the safety-driven need to fully comply with the 2009 final issue of the MPs.
+This KivuWatt concession deviated on two significant elements of the proposed concession policy.
+(1) The concession granted was expressed in terms of power output (in MW).
+It was not defined by resource input (volume of resource water used per year, per zone).
+(2) It did not apply the safety-driven need to fully comply with the 2009 final issue of the MPs.

-In the case of (1), the developer secured concession wording an unlimited right to use the resource.
+The developer secured concession wording, in the case of (1), giving an unlimited right to use the resource at will.
 This allows them to exploit it as inefficiently as its process design allows.
 The impact of over-use of resource is thus “allowed” under the concession.
 This effectively means that KivuWatt has secured the sole right to use Rwanda’s concession-able resource.

-Also, arguably, their plant inefficiency can see them to use up to a third of the DRC’s rights too.
+Arguably, poor plant inefficiency consumes up to a third of the DRC’s rights too.
 The full impact of this problem has not yet arisen.
-It would only be felt if the company was to build out the full 100 MW concession.
+It would be felt if the company was to build out the full 100 MW concession.
 100 MW will include the three additional gas extraction plants built to the same design.